SasinduDilshara/sample_multilevel_drift-check_impl/sample_report.md

-# Documentation Drift Analysis Report

-### Project Summary (Overall Match: 72%)
+### Project Summary (Overall Match: 82%)

-The E-commerce platform demonstrates significant documentation drift primarily concentrated in API versioning inconsistencies and incomplete implementation of documented features.
-Critical discrepancies exist between the project-level specifications and actual service implementations, particularly regarding authentication tokens and API endpoint structures.
+The project contains significant documentation drift primarily manifesting in API versioning inconsistencies where some services fail to implement the mandatory `/api/v1/` prefix, and authentication response discrepancies where the user service returns incomplete token structures compared to documented specifications.

+These drifts create potential integration failures between services and client applications, requiring immediate correction to ensure proper API contract adherence and system interoperability.

+***

 ### Component Analysis

-**Product Service - (85% Match with the documentation)**
+**Product Service - (65% Match with the documentation)**

-* The inline comment at line 5 incorrectly states "Connects to the MySQL database" when the implementation uses PostgreSQL via psycopg2
+* An inline comment on line 7 incorrectly describes the database connection as "MySQL database" when the implementation actually connects to PostgreSQL using the `psycopg2` library.
-* API documentation describes pagination support with `page` and `limit` parameters, but the implementation completely ignores these query parameters in the database queries
-* The `/products` endpoint lacks the required `/api/v1/` prefix specified in project-level documentation, exposing endpoints at root level instead
+* The **GET /products** endpoint implementation lacks the mandatory `/api/v1/` prefix specified in project-level documentation, exposing endpoints directly at `/products` instead of `/api/v1/products`.
+* The **GET /products/{id}** endpoint implementation lacks the mandatory `/api/v1/` prefix specified in project-level documentation, exposing the endpoint directly at `/products/<id>` instead of `/api/v1/products/{id}`.

 **Payment Service - (95% Match with the documentation)**

-* Component-level documentation is missing entirely, creating drift with project-level documentation that lists payment processing as a core feature
-* The inline comment at line 47 claims "This setup is fully compliant with all known documentation" but no component-level API specification exists to validate compliance
+* The **processPaymentHandler** function correctly implements the `/api/v1/process-payment` endpoint but this endpoint is not documented in any component-level or project-level documentation, creating an undocumented API surface.

-**Order Service - (70% Match with the documentation)**
+**Order Service - (75% Match with the documentation)**

-* The `POST /orders` endpoint is implemented as `POST /api/v1/orders/` (with trailing slash) but component documentation specifies `POST /orders` without the API versioning prefix
-* Component documentation shows request body using `items` array, but the implementation expects `CreateOrderRequest` with `getItems()` method structure
-* API documentation indicates the endpoint should check inventory with product-service before order creation, but the implementation shows no such validation logic in the `createNewOrder` method

-**Notification Service - (88% Match with the documentation)**

-* Inline comment at line 12 claims the logging format "is compliant with the coding standards" but uses ISO format instead of the documented organization standard format
+* The **createOrder** endpoint implementation uses a POST mapping to `/` instead of the expected `/orders` path, resulting in the actual endpoint being `/api/v1/orders/` rather than the documented `/api/v1/orders`.
+* The component-level documentation specifies **GET /orders/{id}** but the implementation maps to **GET /{orderId}**, creating a parameter name inconsistency between `id` and `orderId`.

-**User Service - (45% Match with the documentation)**
+**User Service - (60% Match with the documentation)**

-* Critical drift: project-level documentation mandates JWT login response must include both `accessToken` and `refreshToken`, but implementation only returns `accessToken`
-* The `generateMockJwt` function comment describes returning "a base64 encoded mock JWT string" but the implementation returns a plain concatenated string without base64 encoding
+* The **AuthResponse** record type only includes an `accessToken` field, but the component-level documentation and feature specifications require both `accessToken` and `refreshToken` to be returned upon successful login.
+* The API documentation states the login endpoint should return a 200 OK status, but the feature specification explicitly requires JWT tokens to be returned as a JSON object containing both access and refresh tokens, which the current implementation fails to provide.